 Frequently Asked Questions

 To register for the University Library, you have to appear in person at the library building, at 8 Stanislaw Pigon Street, with your identity card, credit book as well as student ID card, and you have to get your electronic library card or activate electronic studens ID.
-The post where library cards are issued (in the main hall of the library, on the ground floor) is open every day from 8:30 to 18:00, and on Saturdays from 8:30 till 15:00
+The post where library cards are issued (in the Lending Room) is open every day from 8:00 to 18:00, and on Saturdays from 8:00 till 15:00.

 To register to Library you have to come in person with your identity card and credit book (students) or job certificate (Rzeszow University staff) and fill it the appropriate form.
 It is impossible to do this by Internet.

 The extention can be done by yourself through the OPAC catalogue or directly - by the librarian.
 The extention is possible when the given book is not reserved by another reader and when all the obligations to the University Library have been fulfilled.

 Yes, but only on the spot, without a chance of borrowing books home.
 The document entitling to use the reading room is the electronic library card.

 Yes.
 The students and staff of Rzeszow University of Technology can use both the reading rooms and lending library.
 Books are lent to the students and staff of Rzeszow University of Technology from the 1st November every academic year.
 The only condition for using the library collection is getting the electronic library card.

 Yes, but only on the spot, without a chance of borrowing books home.
 The document entitling to use the reading room is the elctronic library card.